sobti/TSAI/S15/readme.md

  ## Model :

- To predict the mask and depth on 400K images , i have used combination of two model.
+ To predict the mask and depth on 400K images , I have used combination of two model.

    :+1:  Denset - https://pytorch.org/hub/pytorch_vision_densenet/

    :+1:  Unet - https://pytorch.org/hub/mateuszbuda_brain-segmentation-pytorch_unet/

-  *Please refer my model in modlular code section given below *
+  *Please refer my model in modlular code section given below*

      - I have used Dense net to Predict the mask and Unet(with Bilinear upsampling) to predict the depth.
 In Densent model , only one dense layer is used having skip connection with each layer.
 I have coustomised the UNET model to reduce the capacity so as to